kstenschke/doShell/README.md

 ## What does it do?

-doShell is a superset of shell script, providing commands geared towards **headfull interactive cross-platform browser- and terminal-automation**.
+doShell is a superset of shell script, providing commands geared towards **headfull interactive cross-platform automation** (foremost of browser and terminal operations).

+This project is a source-to-source (S2S) transpiler and runtime system for executing doShell scripts.

 Possible usecases are creation of productivity macros and  infoSec reconnaisance tools.
-**Note:** End-to-end browser testing should
-NOT be a doShell usecase, as [Selenium](https://www.selenium.dev/) based solutions prove much more effective.
+**Note:** End-to-end browser testing should NOT be a doShell usecase, as [Selenium](https://www.selenium.dev/) based solutions prove much more effective.

-This project is a source-to-source (S2S) transpiler and runtime system for executing doShell scripts.

 ### Features

-* Automation of simulated user control of (foremost) web browser and terminal
+* Automation of simulated user control (of foremost) web browser and terminal operations)
 * Built-in shorthand-commands to ease various operations that are overly complicated or simply not easily memorable in plain shell script (string-manipulation in variables, files and clipboard; randomization etc.)